 What is Myasthenia Gravis (MG)?

-Myasthenia gravis definition says that it is a chronically occurring neuromuscular, autoimmune disorder in which weakness occurs in the skeletal muscles.
-Autoimmune disorder means that the immune system itself attacks the body’s receptors.
-The associated weakness exacerbates after activity and improves after rest.
-The skeletal muscles have a role in breathing and the movement of body parts that include arms and legs.
+Myasthenia gravis is a chronically occurring neuromuscular autoimmune disorder in which weakness occurs in the skeletal muscles.
+An autoimmune disorder is when the immune system attacks the body’s receptors.
+The associated weakness worsens after activity and improves after rest.

-The term ‘Myasthenia Gravis has both Greek and Latin origins, means’ serious or grave muscle weakness.’
-Although no curative remedy has been found for this autoimmune disease, existing treatments have made myasthenia gravis manageable.
-With the current therapies, the symptoms of the disorder can be controlled, allowing patients to lead an improved quality of life.
+The term myasthenia gravis has both Greek and Latin origins, meaning “serious or grave muscle weakness.”
+Although no cure has been found for this autoimmune disease, existing treatments have made myasthenia gravis manageable.
+With current therapies, the symptoms of the disorder can be controlled, allowing patients to experience an improved quality of life.